lato99/comp305-group32/README.md

 TO DO :
 Find how to select which student's number if there are numbers that more than one student has.
 (Two or more students have the same number.) //With the algorithm we found on Wednesday May 19 2021, we believe that this problem is solved.

+Find how to evaluate multidigit numbers students may provide.
+We can use modulo 10 to evaluate each digit and check if the previous digit is one less than the next one.
+Discard number if it's not.

+Potential Algorithms we thought of:
+1) Create a struct "Number" for each number which has 2 variables; value(value of number) and student(specifies which student the number came from).
+Afterwards put every number in an array and sort them in increasing order by their values.
+Evaluate the longest consecutive number sequence where each Number has a different student value (and therefore comes from a different student).

+2) Create a 2D array and fill with students and their 6 numbers.
+Start from [0][0] and move forward until/if 1 is found.
+If found try to find 2 from the arrays excluding the one we find 1 in.
+Repeat process with 2-3-...-9 until max length is found.
+For less computations we can make it so if current_max_length > 9-(number we came up to evaluate) we return the current_max_length.
+For example if current_max_length=5 if we came up to 5 to evaluate we can directly return current_max_length, as a sequence which starts from 5 can max be of length 5 (56789) which doesn't change our desired outcome.
+Sequences starting from 6-7-8-9 are even shorter.

+Downside of these two methods: Could not find how to evaluate numbers with same values that come from different students, how do we choose which student to take the number from?

+3) Put every number in a tree.
+Every tree node stores which student the number belongs to and the tree itself is sorted by the value of the number.
+Take the longest consecutive  branch from the root to the end leaf to find max length.
+If no consecutive found recursively search left child and right child.

+Downside: Hard to implement.